Filip Scheiner

 Professor Katarína Holcová

-A senior scientist; currently the Head of the Institute of Geology and Paleontology; the leading scientist of the Micropalaeontology Foraminifera-Nannoplankton Group, interested in a plethora of general micropalaeontological topics resulting in training of students in various micropalaeontological specializations.
+A senior scientist; currently Head of the Institute of Geology and Palaeontology; interested in a wide range of general micropalaeontological topics, leading to the training of students in various micropalaeontological specialities.

-The main focus of my research are Miocene Foraminifera and calcareous nannoplankton.
-I enjoy being a part of large research teams, where the integrated, multiproxy study leads to a comprehensive palaeoenvironmental analysis of specific palaeoceanographic conditions.
-I actively collaborate with the IGP Mesozoic Group on a project dealing with the palaeogeography and palaeoceanography of the late Jurassic and late Cretaceous European sea systems.
-Another topic I am interested in deals with the Lower Palaeozoic Foraminifera and their gradual infiltration to various habitats.
-Additionally, my current project is focused on microboring organisms as destructors of calcareous shells (including foraminifera).
-Moreover, I closely collaborate with art historians on determining the origin of rock material in classical artworks using calcareous nannoplankton.
+My research focuses on Miocene foraminifera and calcareous nannoplankton.
+I enjoy being part of large research teams where the integrated, multi-proxy study leads to a comprehensive palaeoenvironmental analysis of specific palaeoceanographic conditions.
+I am actively collaborating with the IGP Mesozoic group on a project dealing with the palaeogeography and palaeoceanography of the Late Jurassic and Late Cretaceous European marine systems.
+Another topic I am interested in is the Lower Palaeozoic foraminifera and their gradual infiltration into different habitats.
+In addition, my current project focuses on microboring organisms as destructors of calcareous shells (including foraminifera).
+I also collaborate closely with art historians to determine the origin of rock material in classical artworks using calcareous nannoplankton.

 Manuel F.G.
 Weinkauf

-An idependent researcher currently working in a private sector; interested in the shell bearing plankton at large, with special focus on Foraminifera and Coccolithophyceae, their adaptive capacity, and ecology/evolution.
+An independent researcher currently working in the private sector; interested in advanced data analysis.
+My topics covered shell-bearing plankton in general, with particular emphasis on Foraminifera and Coccolithophyceae, their adaptive capacity and ecology/evolution.